sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/08-Cached-Resolution.md

 ### Dependency as a graph

-A project declares its own library dependency using `libaryDependencies` setting.
+A project declares its own library dependency using `libraryDependencies` setting.
 The libraries you added also bring in their transitive dependencies.
 For example, your project may depend on dispatch-core 0.11.2; dispatch-core 0.11.2 depends on async-http-client 1.8.10; async-http-client 1.8.10 depends on netty 3.9.2.Final, and so forth.
 If we think of each library to be a node with arrows going out to dependent nodes, we can think of the entire dependencies to be a graph -- specifically a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph).

 This graph-like structure, which was adopted from Apache Ivy, allows us to define [override rules and exclusions][Library-Management] transitively, but as the number of the node increases, the time it takes to resolve dependencies grows significantly.
 See [Motivation](#motivation) section later in this page for the full description.